Shane32/SharedWorkflows/deploy-azurestorage.md

 jobs:
   deploy-to-storage:
-    uses: Shane32/SharedWorkflows/.github/workflows/deploy-azurestorage.yml@v1
+    uses: Shane32/SharedWorkflows/.github/workflows/deploy-azurestorage.yml@v2
     with:
       environment_name: Production
-    secrets: inherit
 ```

-The above example assumes that the necessary secrets are stored in GitHub's environment secrets.
+The above example assumes that the necessary Azure configuration values are stored as GitHub environment variables.

 ### 2. Deployment to Staging Environment with Custom Artifact